dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 child of `profiles` and must contain the `name` and `description` attributes.
 The `description` is only present for documentation purposes, `name` on the other hand is used to instruct KIWI which profile to build via the command line.
-Additionally one can provide the boolean attribute `import`, which defines whether this profile should be used by default when KIWI is invoked via the command line.
+Additionally, one can provide the boolean attribute `import`, which defines whether this profile should be used by default when KIWI is invoked via the command line.